V-Sekai/manuals/decisions/20230507-avatar-publishing-workflow-portability.md

   a.
 Avoid "Combine Mesh" option.
   a.
 The Cutout Rendering Mode matches VRM's usual transparency usage.
   a.
 UNRESOLVED: VRM Colliders cause greatly increased count of simulated physics objects
+     ii.
+Try switching to inside bounds instead of bone as spheres
 4. Swap the mtoon material for Silent's shader's crosstone material.
 Fire doesn't use the light-ramp shader.
 5. Fire prefers solid colour backgrounds for avatar photos
 5. Export as a compatible platform package bundle.